diegomura/react-pdf-site/docs/page-wrapping.md

 We can identify two different types of components based on how they wrap:

-- `Breakable components` tries to fill up the remaining space before jumping into a new page.
+- `Breakable components` try to fill up the remaining space before jumping into a new page.
 By default, this group is composed by _View_, _Text_ and _Link_ components
 - `Unbreakable components` are indivisible, therefore if there isn't enough space for them they just get rendered in the following page.
 In this group by default we only find _Image_.

 <GoToExample name="breakable-unbreakable" />